scottlamb/moonfire-nvr/design/api.md

 last ran.
 These will specify beginning and end times.

 The request should have an `application/json` body describing the change to make.
-It should be a dict with these attributes:
+It should be a JSON object with these attributes:

 *   `signalIds`: a list of signal ids to change.
 Must be sorted.
 *   `states`: a list (one per `signalIds` entry) of states to set.
-*   `start`: the starting time of the change, as a dict of the form `{'base': 'epoch', 'rel90k': t}` or `{'base': 'now', 'rel90k': t}`.
+*   `start`: the starting time of the change, as a JSON object of the form `{'base': 'epoch', 'rel90k': t}` or `{'base': 'now', 'rel90k': t}`.
 In the `epoch` form, `rel90k` is 90 kHz units since 1970-01-01 00:00:00 UTC.
     In the `now` form, `rel90k` is relative to current time and may be negative.
 *   `end`: the ending time of the change, in the same form as `start`.

-The response will be an `application/json` body dict with the following
+The response will be an `application/json` body JSON object with the following
 attributes:

 *   `time90k`: the current time.
 When the request's `startTime90k` is absent